-The bubble also lends an insectlike appearance to the hovering craft, which generated its nickname, the “bug-eyed helicopter.”
-It seems fitting, then, that one of the principal uses of the Bell-47D1 has been for pest control in crop dusting and spraying.
+The bubble also lends the hovering craft an insect-like appearance, which generated its nickname, the “bug-eyed helicopter.”
+It seems fitting, then, that one of the principal uses of the Bell-47D1 has been for pest control through crop-dusting and spraying.
 It has also been used for traffic surveillance and for the delivery of mail and cargo to remote areas.
 During the Korean War, it served as an aerial ambulance.

-Awarded the world’s first commercial helicopter license by the Civil Aeronautics Administration (now the FAA), the Bell-47D1 weighs 1,380 pounds.
-Its maximum speed is 92 miles per hour and its maximum range 194 miles.
-It can hover like a dragonfly at altitudes up to 10,000 feet.
+Awarded the world’s first commercial helicopter license by the US Civil Aeronautics Administration (now the Federal Aviation Administration), the Bell-47D1 weighs 1,380 pounds.
+Its maximum speed is ninety-two miles per hour, and its maximum range is 194 miles.
+It can hover like a dragonfly at altitudes up to ten thousand feet.

 Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)